Rosettea/Hilbish/docs/api/hilbish/_index.md

 </a>
 </h4>

 Sets the input mode for Hilbish's line reader.
-Accepts either emacs or vim
+Accepts either emacs or vim.
+`emacs` is the default.
+Setting it to `vim` changes behavior of input to be
+Vim-like with modes and Vim keybinds.
 #### Parameters
-This function has no parameters.
+`string` **`mode`**

 </div>

 <hr><div id='interval'>